Jessye Norman: Early life and musical education

 Norman studied at the Interlochen Center for the Arts in Northern Michigan in the opera performance program.
 At the age of 16, she entered the Marian Anderson Vocal Competition in Philadelphia which, although she did not win, led to an offer of a full scholarship at Howard University, in Washington, D.C.
 While at Howard, studying voice with Carolyn Grant, she sang in the university chorus and as a soloist at the Lincoln Temple United Church of Christ.

-In 1964, she became a member of Gamma Sigma Sigma.
+In 1964, she became a member of Gamma Sigma Sigma and served as president of the Alpha Eta chapter.

 In 1965, along with 33 other female students and four female faculty, Norman became a founding member of the Delta Nu chapter of Sigma Alpha Iota music fraternity.
 In 1966, she won the National Society of Arts and Letters singing competition.
 After graduating in 1967 with a degree in music, she began graduate studies at the Peabody Conservatory in Baltimore and later at the University of Michigan School of Music, Theatre & Dance in Ann Arbor, Michigan, from which she earned a master's degree in 1968.
 During this time, Norman studied voice with Elizabeth Mannion and Pierre Bernac.